evolvingstuff/vdw2/content/posts/covid-predicted-to-be-a-pandemic-that-could-be-stopped-by-high-dose-vitamin-d.md

 │   inner_content: `People at the Gates foundation were  initially interested in funding the RCT%%%Gates foundation management; however, it had a policy to not fund ANY vitamin D project%%%Funding was provided by the founder of VitaminDWiki%%% 400,000 IU vitamin D capsules with matching placebos were purchased%%%RCT was unable to start due to government corruption`
 │   children:
 │   ├── TextNode
-│   │   full_match: `People at the Gates foundation were  initially interested in funding the RCT%%%Gates foundation management; however, it had a policy to not fund ANY vitamin D project%%%Funding was provided by the founder of VitaminDWiki%%% 400,000 IU vitamin D capsules with matching placebos were purchased%%%RCT was unable to start due to government corruption`
+│   │   full_match: `People at the Gates foundation were  initially interested in funding the RCT` │   │   inner_content: `People at the Gates foundation were  initially interested in funding the RCT` │   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
-│   │   inner_content: `People at the Gates foundation were  initially interested in funding the RCT%%%Gates foundation management; however, it had a policy to not fund ANY vitamin D project%%%Funding was provided by the founder of VitaminDWiki%%% 400,000 IU vitamin D capsules with matching placebos were purchased%%%RCT was unable to start due to government corruption`├── HorizontalRuleNode
+│   │   full_match: `Gates foundation management; however, it had a policy to not fund ANY vitamin D project` │   │   inner_content: `Gates foundation management; however, it had a policy to not fund ANY vitamin D project` │   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
+│   │   full_match: `Funding was provided by the founder of VitaminDWiki` │   │   inner_content: `Funding was provided by the founder of VitaminDWiki` │   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
+│   │   full_match: ` 400,000 IU vitamin D capsules with matching placebos were purchased`
+│   │   inner_content: ` 400,000 IU vitamin D capsules with matching placebos were purchased`
+│   ├── NewlineNode
-│   full_match: `\n---\n`
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
+│   │   full_match: `RCT was unable to start due to government corruption` │   │   inner_content: `RCT was unable to start due to government corruption`├── HorizontalRuleNode │   full_match: `\n---\n`
 │   inner_content: `---`├── HeadingNode
 │   full_match: `!!!!VitaminDWiki – ((COVID-19 treated by Vitamin D - studies, reports, videos))`